PaulNovack/PHP-DBServerSyncUtility/README.md

 to true or false.
 Configuration also allows for exclusion of tables that do not need to be synced.

+Databases are backed up table by table into a temp database.
+This is useful for development so that you can continue to do development work as databases are restored.
+Tables are placed in temporary database and then moved to the actual database this allows developers to continue to work while a restore is in process in most cases.

 ### Running the ServerSynServices:

 There are 2 separate php processes that must run for DB Server Synchronization